wizebit/WizeBit-Doc/README.md

 `(nodeAddress:nodePort/send)` with POST parameters: from_address, to_address, amount value and `minenow flag`;

 minenow flag is used for mining new blocks, if it is true new block will mine, and if it false the Miner nodes receive the transaction and keep it in its memory pool and when there are enough transactions in the memory pool, the miner starts mining a new block.

+# Wize Wallet

+In WizeBlock, your identity is a pair of private and public keys stored on your computer (or stored in some other place you have access to).
+A wallet is nothing but a key pair.
+In the construction of wallet a new key pair is generated with ECDSA which is based on elliptic curves.
+A private key is generated using the curve, and a public key is generated from the private key.
+One thing to notice: in elliptic curve based algorithms, public keys are points on a curve.
+This is a public key is a combination of X, Y coordinates.

+If you want to send coins to someone, you need to know their address.
+But addresses (despite being unique) are not something that identifies you as the owner of a “wallet”.
+In fact, such addresses are a human-readable representation of public keys.
+The address generation algorithm utilizes a combination of open algorithms that take a public key and returns real Base58-based address.

+Currently, WizeBlock has generating wallets on the WizeBlock node side, but in the next version wallets will generate on the user side in the Desktop application.

 # Mining